 In the absence of a properly funded living trust, California law requires a Probate Proceeding if you are worth $150,000 or more at the time of your death.
 A will alone does not avoid Probate.

-Fewer and fewer people have to worry about the government taxing their estates: The floor for estate taxes is $5,490,000 per person for someone who dies in the year 2017.
+Fewer and fewer people have to worry about the government taxing their estates: The floor for estate taxes is $11.58 million for a person who dies in 2020 though that sum is set to revert to $5 million in the year 2026.
 A small annual adjustment to that figure is added on each year thereafter.

 Administering Living Trusts